 1. The College Division website will serve as an official notice location for the College Division.

-2. The Executive Director will monitor materials posted on the official website..
+2. The Executive Director will monitor materials posted on the official website.

 D. Website Publishing

 1. Consent

 a.
 All copyrighted and trademarked captions, pictures, videos, and/or any material published must have secure copyright permissions before placement on the website; the developer of the web page must be prepared to show a statement of permission if requested.